SOLID Surf Camp Hostel Nicaragua

 Insight into what to expect throughout the year during various seasons.

 • Rainy Season (May – October): Expect sun in the morning with late thunderstorms (the light shows are epic!).
 It’s rare to have a full day of rain.
-Rainiest months are September and October.
+Rainiest months are September and early October.

 • Biggest Swells (April – June): Chest to Overhead +

-• Smallest Swells (January – February): Knee to Head High
+• Smallest Swells (January – February): Knee to Head High (Always rideable)

 • Likely to have full day offshore wind: November – April